-TBD Shares equal to 10% of the company’s outstanding shares are being contemplated as part of the Plan of Arrangement.
+Shares equal to 10% of the company’s outstanding shares have been approved as part of the Plan of Arrangement.
+Dentons is in the process of issuing these shares to claimants that agreed to participate in this distribution of shares.

 (1) State aggregate proceeds and intended allocation of proceeds.